 Test of Homogeneity of Variances

-Even in this case, the report incorporates homogeneity testing using Levene’s statistic, which is computed at 2.155 with a p-value of 0.73.
+Even in this case, the report incorporates homogeneity testing using Levene’s statistic, computed at 2.155 with a p-value of 0.73.
 The p-value is above the threshold of 5%.
-Hence, the null hypothesis entailing the conclusion that variances are not heterogeneous is retained.
-The results have been depicted in Table 22.
+Hence, the null hypothesis is retained, concluding that variances are not heterogeneous.
+The results are depicted in Table 22.

 Table 22: Homogeneity Testing of Efficiency of Professionals concerning Category sorted by Scale